shivmgg/osd-doc/src/02_spec/07_modules/cdm/datainterface.rst

   * - 0
     - ``reason``

       Indicates the cause of the event generation.
       It can be a breakpoint or watchpoint hit.
+      Bits 16-15 indicates the state of the event generation.
+      '10' indicates watchpoint hit and '11' indicates breakpoint hit.